dhellmann/pymotw-3/source/tarfile/index.rst

 .. module:: tarfile
     :synopsis: Tar archive access

-:Purpose: Tar archive access.

-The :mod:`tarfile` module provides read and write access to UNIX tar archives, including compressed files.
+The :mod:`tarfile` module provides read and write access to UNIX ``tar`` archives, including compressed files.
 In addition to the POSIX standards, several GNU tar extensions are supported.
 UNIX special file types such as hard and soft links, and device nodes are also handled.

 .. note::